descriptions refer to firmware v0.95e and later

-CASE#DEFAULT SETP "Rc Pitch Speed Limit" 40.0 STOP CASE#1 SETP "Rc Pitch Speed Limit" 5.0 STOP
+CASE#DEFAULT SET "Rc Pitch Speed Limit" 400 STOP CASE#1 SET "Rc Pitch Speed Limit" 50 STOP

-When the input specified in theparameter field yields a "default" value, then the pitch speed limit is set to 40.0 °/s, respectively, while when the input value is such to trigger , then the speed limit is set to 5.0 °/s.
-Every CASE statement needs to be finished with either a or .
-Here the command is used, which means that the preceding command is executed only once when the input value changes, and not every cycle again.
+When the input specified in the Script Control parameter field yields a "default" value, then the pitch speed limit is set to 400 or 40.0 °/s, respectively, while when the input value is such to trigger CASE#1, then the speed limit is set to 50 or 5.0 °/s.
+Every CASE statement needs to be finished with either a STOP or a REPEAT.
+Here the STOP commands is used, which means that the preceding SET command is executed only once when the input value changes, and not every cycle again.

 A video by GekoCH using this feature is here.

-CASE#DEFAULT RESTORE "Rc Pitch Speed Limit" STOP CASE#1 SETP "Rc Pitch Speed Limit" 5.0 STOP
+CASE#DEFAULT RESTORE "Rc Pitch Speed Limit" STOP CASE#1 SET "Rc Pitch Speed Limit" 50 STOP

 This example is essentially method A, but overcomes a minor yet potentially annoying issue.
-In method A, the parameter value specified in the “Rc Pitch Speed Limit” field of the GUI is overwritten immediately by the script, and hence becomes obsolete.
-In most cases one would however prefer that the default value is determined by the entry in the GUI, and not by that in the script.
-This issue is resolved by thecommand, which sets the “Rc Pitch Speed Limit” parameter to the value stored in the EEPROM.
+In method A, the parameter value specified in the "Rc Pitch Speed Limit" field of the GUI is overwritten immediately by the script, and hence becomes obsolete.
+In most cases one would however prefer that the default value is determined by this entry, and not in the script.
+This issue is resolved by the RESTORE command, which sets the "Rc Pitch Speed Limit" parameter to the value stored in the EEPROM.

-A similarcommand exists, which sets all parameters to their values stored in the EEPROM.
-However, for efficiency reasons it should not be used, except then it is really absolutely needed.
-Using several commands is much preferred over using .
-In short, avoid if you can.
+A similar RESTOREALL command exists, which sets all parameters to their values stored in the EPPROM.
+However, for efficiency reasons it should be used with outmost care and only if it is absolutely required.
+Using several RESTORE commands is much preferred over using RESTOREALL.

-Of course, one is not limited to only theparameter.
-ANY other available parameter (except of the parameters as discussed before), can be used in the and commands and hence be modified by the scripts.
+Of course, one is not limited to only the Rc Pitch Speed Limit parameter.
+ANY other available parameter (except of the Script Control parameters as discussed before), can be used in the SET and SETMINMAX commands and hence be modified by the scripts.
 Furthermore, any case statement can of course be followed by more than one command, such that complex situations can be tackled (it is though not possible to have another case statement within a case statement).

-Up to four cases can be distinguished, via the Inputs and Functions., , , and statements.
-A case is chosen dependent on the value of the input selected by the parameter, in close analogy to all the other available functions such as the Rc Inputs, Pan Control or IR Camera Control, see also
+Up to four cases can be distinguished, via the CASE#DEFAULT, CASE#1, CASE#2, CASE#3 statements.
+A case is chosen dependent on the value of the input selected by the Script Control parameter, in close analogy to all the other available functions such as the Rc Inputs, Pan Control or IR Camera Control, see also Inputs and Functions.

 Running a Motion Control Sequence